 period of its existence.

-We have slightly increased our forecast for the 2020 Atlantic basin hurricane season
+We have increased our forecast and now call for an extremely active 2020 Atlantic hurricane season.

-Current neutral ENSO conditions may transition to weak La Niña conditions by later this summer.
+Current cool neutral ENSO conditions may transition to weak La Niña conditions by later this summer.

 As is the case with all hurricane seasons, coastal